Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 ---

 #### Question 4
-Which countries have the most consistent trade relationships, and which have unstable ones?
+Which countries have the most consistent trade relationships with the U.S., and which have unstable ones?

 > **Example Methods:**
 > - Time-series analysis of bilateral trade stability